outcomesinsights/generalized_data_model/README.md

 # Generalized Data Model (GDM)

-We have a [preprint available](https://doi.org/10.1101/194597) for the manuscript describing the design of the Generalized Data Model (GDM).
+We have a [manuscript available](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-019-0837-5) that describes the design of the Generalized Data Model (GDM).

 Below is the current version of the schema for the Generalized Data Model.
 We gratefully acknowledge the influence of the OHDSI community and the open-source OMOP common data model [specifications](http://www.ohdsi.org/web/wiki/doku.php?id=documentation:cdm) on our thinking.
 In addition, we acknowledge the influence of both Sentinel and i2b2 on our approach, although most of our data model was designed prior to fully reviewing other data models.
-At the moment, many references to the [concepts](#concepts) table refer to the OMOP version 5 vocabulary [table](http://www.ohdsi.org/web/athena/) maintained by OHDSI.However, any internally consistent set of vocabularies with unique concept ids would be sufficient (e.g., the [National Library of Medicine Metathesaurus](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/)).
+At the moment, many references to the [concepts](#concepts) table refer to the OMOP version 5 vocabulary [table](http://www.ohdsi.org/web/athena/) maintained by OHDSI.
+However, any internally consistent set of vocabularies with unique concept ids would be sufficient (e.g., the [National Library of Medicine Metathesaurus](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/)).

+Note that in April 2023, we removed the patient_details table from the data model.

 ## GDM Tables